ONLYOFFICE/api.onlyoffice.com.2.0/site/pages/DocSpace/JavaScript SDK/JavaScript SDK/Samples/Attach Files/index.md

 </div>
 ```

-5. Add a dialog to the page, which will display the **file selector**
+5. Add a dialog to the page, which will display the **file selector**:

 ``` html
 <dialog id="modal" style="width: 600px; height: 700px;">